Heat-health alert for East of England

 • Unexpected costs or non-payment

-• Complaints and distress for people and families
+• Complaints and distress for people and their families

-Our aim is to support informed decisions that keep the person in control of their lives and in a position to make sustainable choices sustainable.
+Our aim is to support informed decisions that keep the person in control of their lives and able to make sustainable choices.

 Questions?
 Contact: IRN.ProjectTeam@essex.gov.uk